 Silver Grey Porcelain combines with brick pavers to show off the striking sculpture.
 Picture: Jonathan Ward, Ginger Horticulture.

 He uses it “an awful lot”.
-“The quality of the Porcelain is unbelievable.
+“The quality of the porcelain is unbelievable.
 It harder to cut and you need specialist blades, but when you think we did our first one 18 months ago, now 90% of all the gardens we do are with Porcelain.”